 In connection with the acquisition of Mercom, former shareholders of Mercom holding approximately 731,894 Mercom common shares or approximately 15.3% of all outstanding Mercom common shares gave notice of their election to exercise appraisal rights as provided by Delaware law.
-On July 2, 1999, former shareholders of Mercom holding 535,501 shares of Mercom common stock filed a petition for appraisal of stock in the Court of Chancery in the State of Delaware.
-With respect to 209,893 of the total number of shares for which the Company received notice, the Company received the notice of election from beneficial holders of Mercom common shares and not from holders of record.
+In addition, with respect to 209,893 of those shares, the Company received notice of election from beneficial holders of Mercom common shares and not from holders of record.
 The Company believes that the notice with respect to the 209,893 shares did not comply with Delaware law and is ineffective.
-The Company cannot predict at this time the effect of the elections to exercise appraisal rights on the Company since the Company does not know the extent to which these former shareholders will continue to pursue appraisal rights under Delaware law or choose to abandon these efforts and accept the consideration payable in the Mercom merger.
+The Company cannot predict at this time the effect of the elections to exercise appraisal rights on the Company since the does not know whether or the extent to which the former shareholders which gave such notice will continue to pursue appraisal rights and seek an appraisal proceeding under Delaware law or choose to abandon these efforts and accept the consideration payable in the Mercom merger.
 If these former shareholders continue to pursue their appraisal rights and if a Delaware court were to find that the fair value of the Mercom common shares, exclusive of any element of value arising from our acquisition of Mercom, exceeded \$12.00 per share, the Company would have to pay the additional amount for each Mercom common share to the appraisal subject to the appraisal proceedings together with a fair rate of interest.
 The Company could be ordered by the Delaware court to pay reasonable attorney's fees and the fees and expenses of experts for the shareholders.
 In addition, the Company would have to pay their own litigation costs.
 The Company have already provided for the consideration of \$12.00 per Mercom common share due under the terms of our merger with Mercom with respect to these shares but have not provided for any additional amounts or costs.
 The Company can provide no assurance as to what a Delaware court would find in any appraisal proceeding or when this matter will be resolved.
 Accordingly, the Company cannot assure you that the ultimate outcome would not have a material adverse effect on the Company.